What It's Like To Travel Alone As A Muslim Woman

 Advertisement

 Nearing the end of my stay at a big hostel in Thailand, I thanked my male host and asked if I can give him a hug.
-He was very hesitant and asked "Are you sure you can hug me?"
-Little gestures like that would happen a lot on my trip: People are a bit reluctant to look me in the eye when I wore my hijab.
-I often needed to initiate conversations, so that people would know I'm a somewhat a cool person to talk to.
-This was more common when I interact with Western travelers, probably because they have less exposure to Muslim women, or haven't directly communicated with them.
+He was very hesitant and asked, "Are you sure you can hug me?"
+Little gestures like that would happen a lot on my trip: People were a bit reluctant to look me in the eye when I wore my hijab.
+I often needed to initiate conversations, so that people would know I'm a somewhat cool person to talk to.
+This was more common when I interacted with Western travellers, probably because they have less exposure to Muslim women, or haven't directly communicated with them.
 When I worked in a hostel in Malaysia, I didn't wear it, and there was no judgement or prejudice.

 Advertisement